Mrs. Betty Jean Griffin Wilson, age 84, of Rome

 Mrs. Betty Jean Griffin Wilson, age 84, of Rome, GA passed away on Saturday, July 20, 2019, at a local hospital.

-Survivors include her husband, Edwin Lee Wilson, Sr., to whom she was married on August 29, 1958; four children, Sharan Kubichek, Laramie, WY, Susan Beth Wilson, Athens, GA, Sandra Kaye Hutto, Peachtree Corners, GA, and Edwin L. Wilson, Jr., Athens, GA; two grandchildren, Shawn T. Kubichek and David E. Kubichek; two sisters, Merle Catron, Nashville, TN and Janice Smith, Nashville, TN; a brothers, Dennis Griffin, Sparta, TN; numerous nieces and nephews.
+Survivors include her husband, Edwin Lee Wilson, Sr., to whom she was married on August 29, 1958; four children, Sharan Kubichek, Laramie, WY, Susan Beth Wilson, Athens, GA, Sandra Kaye Hutto, Peachtree Corners, GA, and Edwin L. Wilson, Jr., Athens, GA; two grandchildren, Shawn T. Kubichek and David E. Kubichek; two sisters, Merle Catron, Nashville, TN, and Janice Smith, Nashville, TN; a brother, Dennis Griffin, Sparta, TN; and numerous nieces and nephews.

 The family will receive friends at Henderson & Sons Funeral Home, South Chapel, on Thursday from 12 noon until 1:45pm.